Accenture/mercury/guides/CHAPTER-1.md

 ## Event driven design

 Your function automatically uses an in-memory event bus.
-The HTTP request from the browser is converted to an event by the system and the event is delivered to your function as the "input" argument.
+The HTTP request from the browser is converted to an event by the system for delivery to your function as the "input" argument.

 The underlying HTTP server is asynchronous and non-blocking. i.e. it does not consume CPU resources while waiting for a response.